 Indigenous Issue of The Martlet

-The Native Students Union and the Martlet are planning a collaboration for early 2021, with funding from the City of Victoria’s Everyday Creative Grant.
+The Native Students Union and the Martlet are planning a collaboration for early 2022, with funding from the University of Victoria Student Life Grant with Anti-Racism Supplement.
 In order to have lots of time to develop stories, we are starting the pitch process now!
 Indigenous students and community members that do not have extensive writing experience are welcome to pitch their ideas.

 Even if you only have a rough idea of a story, send it to us and we will help you develop it further.
 Try to include a topic, the angle at which you would like to approach the story, and an idea of who you would interview (again, we can help develop this further).
 There will be financial compensation ($150) for eight selected contributing writers!

 All pitches and pitch ideas can be sent to the Indigenous-focussed issue’s editor, Boston Laferté, at email@example.com.